PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ```

 > ![](../info.png)
 > Autocannon is superior to other load testing tools in two main ways.
 Firstly it's cross-platform (macOS, Windows and Linux) whereas alternatives (such as `wrk` and `ab`) either do not run on Windows or are non-trivial to setup.
-Secondly, autocannon supports pipelining which allows for around 10% more saturation than common alternatives
+Secondly, autocannon supports pipelining which allows for around 10% higher saturation than common alternatives

 ### How to do it

 Let's create a small [express][express] application with a `/hello` endpoint.

-First we'll create a folder with a `package.json` file and install express
+First we'll create a folder with a `package.json` file and install express:

 ```sh
 $ mkdir http-bench